 Do Mini-Splits Qualify for a Tax Credit?

-Getting an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
-The mini-split tax credit is $300 for qualified systems installed at your house through December 31, 2021.
-We suggest chatting with your tax professional for more details.
+Getting an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
+The mini-split tax credit is $300 for qualified systems installed at your home through December 31, 2021.
+We advise talking with your tax professional for more details.

 Energy companies in Cambridge also often offer rebates for buying energy-efficient heating and cooling equipment.
 We’ll help you navigate this process to ensure you receive the best value from your new mini-split unit.